How often do you exercise? As a general rule, you want to aim for at least 150 minutes of moderate activity per week.

 3. It Will Boost Your Energy Levels

 One of the best things that you can do to raise your energy level is to exercise.
 It will strengthen your heart and give you more stamina.
+Moreover, regular workout can help to reduce the risk of sudden cardiac arrest due to hereditary factors, which might be running in the family and can normally get neglected.

 4. It Can Help You Sleep Better